k-deguz/k-deguz.github.io/essays/unpublished/ai-aide.md

   * Just as I used it when I first began, ChatGPT has been very useful to me in many cases where I want it to summarize an idea or give me a general rundown of text.
 For example, "Explain the ready subscription in my Recipe component."
 However, when I needed an in-depth tutorial, I found that external video resources and screencasts from different modules were helpful in allowing me to understand the course material better.

   9. Answering a question in class or in Discord
-  * I have not used AI with regards to this section since I have not asked a question in class or on Discord.
+  * I have not used AI with regard to this section since I have not asked a question in class or on Discord.

   11. Asking or answering a smart-question
-  * I have not used AI with regards to this section since I haven't asked or answered a smart-question on Discord.
+  * I have not used AI with regard to this section since I haven't asked or answered a smart-question on Discord.

   13. Coding example e.g. “give an example of using Underscore .pluck”
   * I have used AI for coding examples in the Underscore module and most recently the final project.
 Since I wanted to get a better understanding of _.map, I asked "Give me an example of Underscore ._map and explain how it works."